Many today would ask, “Is it even possible to live without internet?” How about you? Would you survive 2 months without it? What would you do?

-First because it seemed rude to me to sit in our host home connected to internet, but not really connecting with them.
+First, because to me it seemed rude to sit in our host home connected to internet, but not really connecting with them.
 And second, we have no internet in our summer home, and the village has few WiFi spots.
-(But I had no urgent matters to attend to, anyway.)
+(But I had no urgent matters to tend to, anyway.)

 And finally, after returning home, we experienced connection problems, extending the period even more.